 Because of our focus on solving environmental problems for business, much of our regulatory work historically has been centered on dealing with agencies such as U.S. EPA, the NYSDEC, the NJDEP and other such agencies.
-However, beginning with the publication of our ground breaking article “A Fundamental Change in U.S. Law is Underway” first published in July 2019 (updated March 2020), and our relationship with IR Global, we are being consulted on an increasing range of regulatory issues.
+However, beginning with the publication of our ground breaking article “A Fundamental Change in U.S. Law is Underway” first published in July 2019 (updated in 2020 and January 2024), and our relationship with IR Global, we can be of help on an increasing range of regulatory issues.
 That legal change, summarized below, is applicable to all federal executive branch agencies.
 Most recently, for example, we have been consulted by an E.U. medical company (and its E.U. bankers) considering establishing medical imaging centers in the U.S. staffed by U.S. licensed doctors.
 We have also been consulted by a real estate investment company seeking to establish a child care facility in New York City.

 In the article referred to above (for full text click here) we discuss the reduced deference federal courts will be giving to an executive branch agency’s interpretations of its own rules (so called Auer deference) and the reduced deference federal courts likely, in our view, will be giving to an agency’s interpretation of the laws it administers (so called Chevron deference).
 In it we also discuss the dissenting opinion of Justice Gorsuch, joined by the Chief Justice and Justice Thomas in Gundy v United States, that seeks to reopen a discussion of the Constitutional restrictions (or lack thereof) on Congress’ ability to delegate its Article I law-making authority to Executive Branch agencies (the so called nondelegation doctrine).